apes-soft/tinker/Readme.md

 # Outstanding compilation warnings

+## gfortran

 Switched on as many compilation switches to find out if there are potential issues.
-The following are outstanding which may be worth examining at some point.
+Essentially though `-Wall` probably suffices to generate these.
+The following warnings are outstanding which may be worth examining at some point.

 ```
 gfortran -Wall -Warray-temporaries -Wcharacter-truncation -Wextra -Wsurprising   -ffast-math -fopenmp -O3 cspline.f -o cspline.o